 Charting a way forward for the peacebuilding community will require reframing peacebuilding in ways that are actionable, practical and results-oriented.
 It will require more effectively and urgently building champions among communities of policymakers, business leaders, bilateral and multilateral donors, the nonprofit sector, and the broader public.

-Join USIP and the Alliance for Peacebuilding (AfP) for the 12th annual PeaceCon, the premier global gathering designed to address contemporary challenges in peacebuilding and conflict resolution.
-This year’s conference will focus on the theme “Status Quo No More: Building Peace in a Time of Rising Violent Conflict” and bring together senior officials, thought leaders, policymakers and practitioners from around the globe to explore and tackle the challenges facing the peacebuilding community.
+On September 10, USIP and the Alliance for Peacebuilding (AfP) hosted the 12th annual PeaceCon, the premier global gathering designed to address contemporary challenges in peacebuilding and conflict resolution.
+This year’s conference focused on the theme “Status Quo No More: Building Peace in a Time of Rising Violent Conflict” and brought together senior officials, thought leaders, policymakers and practitioners from around the globe to explore and tackle the challenges facing the peacebuilding community.

 Take part in the conversation on social media using #PeaceCon2024 and #StatusQuoNoMore.